MicrosoftDocs/windows-ai-docs/docs/mlgen.md

 > [!VIDEO https://www.youtube.com/embed/8MCDSlm326U]

-Windows ML's code generator `mlgen` creates an interface (C#, [C++/WinRT](https://docs.microsoft.com/windows/uwp/cpp-and-winrt-apis/), and C++/CX) with wrapper classes that call the [Windows ML API](https://docs.microsoft.com/uwp/api/windows.ai.machinelearning) for you, allowing you to easily load, bind, and evaluate a model in your project.
+Windows Machine Learning's code generator **mlgen** creates an interface (C#, [C++/WinRT](https://docs.microsoft.com/windows/uwp/cpp-and-winrt-apis/), and C++/CX) with wrapper classes that call the [Windows ML API](https://docs.microsoft.com/uwp/api/windows.ai.machinelearning) for you, allowing you to easily load, bind, and evaluate a model in your project.

+## Using Visual Studio

+**mlgen** is provided as a [Visual Studio](https://visualstudio.microsoft.com/downloads/) extension for developers creating WinML applications in VS 2017 or later.

+### Visual Studio 2017

-For UWP developers, `mlgen` is natively integrated with [Visual Studio (version 15.7)](https://developer.microsoft.com/windows/downloads).
-Inside your Visual Studio project, simply add your ONNX file to your project’s Assets, and VS will generate Windows ML wrapper classes in a new interface file.
+For UWP developers, **mlgen** is natively integrated with Visual Studio 2017 (version 15.7 and later).
+Inside your Visual Studio project, simply add your ONNX file to your project’s **Assets** folder, and VS will generate Windows ML wrapper classes in a new interface file.

+However, using this method means you must wait for SDK updates to receive updates to **mlgen**.
+Therefore, we recommend using the

+### Visual Studio 2019 (Preview 2 and later)

+## Using the command line

 For other workflows, or older versions of VS, you can use the command line tool `mlgen.exe`, which comes with the Windows SDK, to generate Windows ML wrapper classes.
 The tool is located in `(SDK_root)\bin\<version>\x64` or `(SDK_root)\bin\<version>\x86`, where SDK_root is the SDK installation directory.
 To run the tool, use the command below.